THE LYMPH SYSTEM

 Primary lymphedema is a lifelong condition with no known cure at this time.
 Ongoing management and care is the key to the best quality of life with primary lymphedema.

-Other people develop lymphedema due to an event that damages or blocks part of their lymphatic system.
+Other people develop lymphedema due to an event, or condition that damages or blocks part of their lymphatic system.
 In this case, it is called secondary lymphedema.

-The most common cause of secondary lymphedema is the result of treatment for some cancers (breast, cervical, prostate and melanoma).
-Cancer surgery may remove or damage lymph vessels and nodes.
-Radiation therapy for cancer may also cause lymph vessel and node damage.
-Other causes of damage to the lymphatic system include trauma caused by an accident, injury or a burn.
+Some of the common causes of secondary lymphedema include: venous insufficiency, cancer treatment (breast, cervical, prostate and melanoma- cancer surgery may remove or damage lymph vessels and nodes, radiation therapy for cancer may also cause lymph vessel and node damage), surgery, or trauma caused by an accident, injury, or burn.

 For people at risk for secondary lymphedema, knowledge is the first step towards prevention.